-In accordance with the resolutions adopted by the 27th ordinary general meeting on 25 May 2018, the members of the Supervisory Board elected by the general meeting are entitled to receive compensation in the form of a payment remitted monthly in advance.
+The members of the Supervisory Board are entitled to receive compensation approved by the general meeting in the form of a payment remitted monthly in advance.
 Members of the Supervisory Board who withdraw from their positions before the end of a month still receive full compensation for the month in question.
 In addition to this compensation, Supervisory Board members are entitled to receive an attendance allowance for participating in Supervisory Board meetings and Supervisory Board committee meetings (paid after participation in the meeting).